flyingmachine/brave-clojure-web/content/concurrency.md

 # Concurrency, Parallelism, and State.
 And Zombies.

-In this chapter you what concurrency and parallelism are and why they matter.
+In this chapter you'll learn what concurrency and parallelism are and why they matter.
 You'll learn about the challenges you'll face when writing parallel programs and about how Clojure's design helps to mitigate them.
 Finally, you'll learn a big boatload of tools and techniques for writing parallel programs yourself, including: futures, promises, delays, atoms, refs, vars, pmap, and core.reducers.
 Also, there will be zombies.
 Onward!

 ## Why Parallel Programming Matters